UK - In flight

-On arrival at Delhi Airport we will be transferred to Le Meridien Hotel (4T+).
+On arrival at Delhi Airport we will be transferred to Le Meridien Hotel (4T+) or Hyatt Regency Delhi (4T).
 This afternoon we have arranged a sightseeing tour of New Delhi to provide you with a taste of India in miniature, the city being a microcosm of the country itself.
 New Delhi contains many fine government buildings laid out in spacious settings.
 Its tree-lined streets, parks and fountains gravitate to the hub of New Delhi’s fashionable centre, Connaught Place.
 Sights include Qutab Minar, a 73 metre high medieval tower of victory.
 The tour continues with a drive along the ceremonial avenue, Rajpath, passing Parliament House, the President’s Residence and the imposing India Gate.

 Today we will see the contrast of the walled city of “Old Delhi”, with its narrow alleys, bazaars, temples and mosques that form the old Muslim capital.
 We visit Raj Ghat, the memorial at the site where Mahatma Gandi was cremated and Jama Masjid, India’s largest and most elegant mosque.
 This afternoon you are free to make your own discoveries.
 Later visit Humayun's Tomb, the memorial of the Mughal Emperor Humayun.
 Now a UNESCO World Heritage Site, this is the first example of the Persian inspired Mughal architecture in India.